uezo/aiavatarkit/README.md

     debug=True,
 )
 ```

+`threshold` is the minimum predicted probability of class 1 ("End of Turn").
+Higher values require stronger evidence before ending the turn, so they hold the turn more often.

+`force_end_phrases` is an optional list of exact utterances that should end the turn without running the model.
+Matching ignores case, whitespace, full-width variants, punctuation, and symbols, so `"こんにちは。"` matches `"こんにちは"`.
+Longer utterances such as `"こんにちは、今日は相談があります"` do not match.

 For long recordings, Namo keeps the end of the recognized text when tokenized text exceeds the model limit, because turn-end detection depends most on the final words.
 If no text is available, `NamoTurnEndGate` defaults to ending the turn.
 You can change this with `no_text_should_end=False`.